 Other educational opportunities include:

-- Weekly PM&R Grand Rounds each Monday at noon
+- Weekly PM&R Grand Rounds

 - Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (five months of weekly anatomy, physical examination and ultrasound instruction sessions)